Wences91/academic-website/content/privacy.md

 ---

 Add your privacy policy here and set `draft: false` to publish it.
 Otherwise, delete this file if you don't need it.
-Nothing on this website requires you to identify yourself.
-The only personal information collected while you visit this site is non-identifying information, such as browser type and operating system.